-The Making of One of Music’s Most Hated Songs, Starship’s ‘We Built This City’
+The Making of Starship’s Oft-Criticized ‘We Built This City’

 Starship officially launched the next phase of their career on Aug.
 1, 1985, with the release of “We Built This City,” the first single from their album Knee Deep in the Hoopla, which landed in stores a month later on Sept.
 10.

 The band that began as Jefferson Airplane in 1965 in San Francisco had moved through a lot of changes, evolving into Jefferson Starship in the early ‘70s after a series of lineup shuffles.
 They would continue to work under that banner until 1984 when founding member Paul Kantner decided to depart following the release of Nuclear Furniture album, which came out that May.